-Learners in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
+Competency-Based Assessment - Learners in this course work to develop the competencies, skills and knowledge described by each unit of competency listed above.
 To be assessed as competent a student must demonstrate to a qualified assessor that they can effectively carry out competency.
 When a student achieves a unit of competency it is signed off by the assessor.

-Appeals Learners may lodge an appeal about assessment decisions through their VET Trainer.
+Appeals - Learners may lodge an appeal about assessment decisions through their VET Trainer.

-The Higher School Certificate examination for Construction (240 indicative hours) will involve a written examination consisting of multiple-choice items, short answers and extended response items.
+External Assessment (optional HSC examination) - The Higher School Certificate examination for Construction (240 indicative hours) will involve a written examination consisting of multiple-choice items, short answers and extended response items.
 The questions will be based on the compulsory units of competency and HSC Requirements and Advice detailed in the syllabus.
 The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification but may be used in the calculation of the ATAR.

-Course Costs: Please refer to your School's Fees Schedule/Policy - Refund Arrangements on a pro-rata basis Delivery Arrangements: Integrated into the timetable
+Course Costs: Please refer to your School's Fees Schedule/Policy - Refund Arrangements on a pro-rata basis Delivery Arrangements: Integrated into the timetable tionally Recognisei

-A school-based traineeship and apprenticeship are available in this course, for more information: http://www.sbatinnsw.info/
+A school-based traineeship and apprenticeship are available in this course, for more information: NSW Dept. of Education SBAT info NATIONALLY RECOGNISED

-ICT30120 Certificate III in Information & Technology

-Course: Information, Digital Media and Technology (240 indicative hours)

-4 Preliminary and/or HSC units in total in Board Developed Course, ATAR applicable.
+Course: ICT30120 Certificate III in Information & Technology -(Information, Digital Media and Technology 240 indicative hours) 4 Preliminary and/or HSC units in total in Board Developed Course, ATAR applicable.